ClaudiaAF/markdown-template/README.md

 Usage
 -----

-Edit `contents.txt` and add or remove quotes as desired.
+Edit `book.txt` and add or remove quotes as desired.

 To view the book, open `index.html` in a browser.